Insurance and Social Media for Talent Acquisition

 I coach U13 girls’ soccer at the club level.
 My team is exceptional.
 They train hard, they play tough, they understand the game and their skills keep improving.
 With that said, they are still 12 and 13 years old.
 They love making videos (I join from time to time), they post pictures to Instagram, and they take pictures of my face and turn it into all sorts of ridiculous things.
 They love it and I love it.
 Participating in their social system builds trust, which in turn gives me the ability to lead with total team commitment.
 This level of social engagement shows a healthy team atmosphere which has attracted players from other club teams.
 Perhaps our teenagers understand social branding and building a community better than we do.

 Just like my soccer team, employer branding is an exercise in image building.
-Companies can most effectively build their image through social media.
+Insurance companies can most effectively build their image through social media.
 The reputation that follows has a significant impact on your organization’s ability to attract and retain top talent.
 If there is a secret sauce or magic bullet in recruitment, it’s your brand.
 Without a strong one, why bother?

-Data: The proof is in the numbers
+Social Media Use Data: The Proof is in the Numbers

 The insurance industry is based on numbers and data.
 So, let’s dive into the data and statistics behind social media use.
 The average internet user spends roughly 2.4 hours per day on social media.
 Social media now accounts for 38% of the world’s total daily online time.
 That’s up 2.5% from last year, representing a relative year-over-year share increase of 7.2%.
 What’s more, 99% of adults aged 18-29 use social media every day.1